Shopify/polaris/polaris.shopify.com/content/components/link/index.md

 Avoid using the <a href="/icons?icon=ExternalMinor&q=exter">external link icon</a>, as it can add unnecessary visual load inside a sentence or when accompanied by other content.
 Instead, add clarity to external links through clear link text and predictable placement of the link in a merchant’s workflow.

-Edge case: icon can be used very sparingly as a stylistic/symbolic icon, not as an indicator of a new tab being opened.
+Edge case: External icons should not be used as an indicator that a new tab or window will be opened.
+However, they may be used sparingly in features where symbols help merchants scan and pick from a list of several kinds of navigation options, like the admin's global search results.

 <!-- dodont -->